tobgu/pyrsistent/README.rst

     >>> thaw(v(1, m(a=3)))
     [1, {'a': 3}]

 By default, freeze will also recursively convert values inside PVectors and PMaps.
-This behaviour can be changed by providing freeze with the flag nonstrict=True.
+This behaviour can be changed by providing freeze with the flag strict=False.

 .. code:: python